Emission line models for the lowest mass core-collapse supernovae -- II. 3D NLTE radiative transfer modelling of a $9.0\,M_\odot$ neutrino-driven explosion: Discussion

-From the line profile comparisons between our model and SN 1997D and SN 2016bkv, is should be noted that most viewing angles in the model struggle to get a good match to Mg I] $\lambda\,4571$, in particular due to the extended red side of the observed profiles.
-Conversely, there are a lot of [Ca II] $\lambda\lambda7291,\,7323$ profiles which find exceptionally good matches to both observed SNe.
+From the line profile comparisons between our model and SN~1997D and SN~2016bkv, is should be noted that most viewing angles in the model struggle to get a good match to Mg~I] $\lambda\,4571$, in particular due to the extended red side of the observed profiles.
+Conversely, there are a lot of [Ca~II] $\lambda\lambda7291,\,7323$ profiles which find exceptionally good matches to both observed SNe.
 For the other three investigated lines, it is harder to get exceptionally good matches although all of them find reasonably good comparisons at some angle.
-This is likely due to the fact that bluer wavelengths are more strongly affected by radiative transfer, while the [Ca II] profile only suffers mildly.
-This is a tentative suggestion that the degree to which the Mg I] profile can match e.g. the [O I] profile does not intrinsically depend on the progenitor star, but rather the geometry of the explosion and our subsequent view thereof.
+This is likely due to the fact that bluer wavelengths are more strongly affected by radiative transfer, while the [Ca~II] profile only suffers mildly.
+This is a tentative suggestion that the degree to which the Mg~I] profile can match e.g. the [O~I] profile does not intrinsically depend on the progenitor star, but rather the geometry of the explosion and our subsequent view thereof.

-One area of major difference between the models and the observations is the appearance of several strong Fe I lines in the model (e.g. Fe I $5957\,\angstrom$ and near $6364\,\angstrom$) which are not present, or only weakly present, in the observations, as well as the $4226\,\angstrom$ Ca I feature (which itself is scattering of Fe I $4216\,\angstrom$).
-This discrepancy may indicate too high densities in the model used here, which leads to strong recombination of Fe II into Fe I and therefore a quite neutral iron ionization balance, which then impacts the overall spectral synthesis in several ways.
+One area of major difference between the models and the observations is the appearance of several strong Fe~I lines in the model (e.g. Fe~I $5957\,\angstrom$ and near $6364\,\angstrom$) which are not present, or only weakly present, in the observations.
+This discrepancy may indicate too high densities in the model used here, which leads to strong recombination of Fe~II into Fe~I and therefore a quite neutral iron ionization balance, which then impacts the overall spectral synthesis in several ways. \txtred{For the comparison to \J18 shown in Figure~\ref{fig:SUMO-ExTraSS_spectral}, the missing Fe~II emission at $4000$--$4500\,\angstrom$ and $5000$--$5500\,\angstrom$ instead seems to appear as Fe~I emission around $6200$--$6700\,\angstrom$ and $7900$--$8400\,\angstrom$.}

-For most of the analysis in this paper, we therefore used a model where photoionization to Fe I and Ca I was artificially boosted.
-The spectra in Figures~\ref{fig:optical_spectrum} and \ref{fig:optical_spectrum_PIB} show that overall there is not a very big impact from this, and it brings the model much more in line with observed spectra regarding Fe and Ca lines.
-However, this is an artificial method to boost the ionization rate of these two elements -- calcium already was predominantly ionized and there the impact is relatively minor at 400 days, but for Fe the neutral fraction dropped strongly.